Looking for Lightroom presets that give your digital photography a cool vintage film look?

 - random names that are unmemorable and give no clue to the look the preset will give

-They have also been set to change every setting available, meaning no stacking, no mixing, and no having to reset the image to its original state when choosing the perfect look for it.
+They’ve also been set to change every setting available, meaning no stacking, no mixing, and no having to reset the image to its original state when choosing the perfect look for it.

 They just give the aesthetic the preset should give, with a single click, every time.